cpn-io/cpn-js/cpn-ide-docs/docs/project_tree.md

 ![Screenshot](img/pages.png)

 The hierarchical structure of a net is reflected in the Project tree.
-The entry for a subpage appears under the entry for its superpage, and the entry for the subpage is indented with respect to the entry for its subpage.
+The entry for a subpage appears under the entry for its superpage, and the entry for the subpage is indented with respect to the entry for its superpage.
 Subpage entries are visible in the Project tree when the corresponding superpage entry has been opened.

 If you have created a new net instead of loading one, there will be only one page.
 This page is created automatically with the new net, and is empty so you can start creating net objects on it.

-You can create or delete new pages by bringing up the right-click menu and selecting the appropriate option or by using the buttons **New** | **Delete** on the top of the Project tree.
+You can create or delete new pages by bringing up the right-click menu and selecting the appropriate option or by using the buttons **+ New** | **- Delete** on the top of the Project tree.

 ![Screenshot](img/buttons.png)